Human trafficking in the Bahamas: Background in 2010

+The country remained at Tier 1 at 2023.

 Prosecution

 The Government of The Bahamas demonstrated minimal anti-human trafficking law enforcement efforts during the reporting period.
 It continued to face relevant resource and capacity constraints, and confronted multiple competing law enforcement priorities.
 All forms of trafficking are prohibited through the Trafficking in Persons Prevention and Suppression Act of 2008.
 Penalties prescribed by the Act for trafficking in persons offenses range from three years to life imprisonment, and are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.
 The government did not arrest or prosecute any trafficking offenders, despite reports of the presence of trafficking victims in The Bahamas since at least 2005.
 During the reporting period, the government began investigating one suspected trafficking case in cooperation with another government.
 The Ministry of Education formed a task force to investigate allegations of a student prostitution ring at a high school in Eleuthera.
 NGOs, in partnership with the Bahamian government, provided immigration, labor, social services, and law enforcement personnel with anti-trafficking training.
 Historically, government personnel have conflated human trafficking and human smuggling, leading to the routine deportation of foreigners in vulnerable populations without determining whether they may be trafficking victims.
 Although the practice continued to some extent, automatic deportations have decreased as official awareness of trafficking as a form of transnational crime has increased.
 Anecdotal reports indicate that during 2009 some military personnel may have been involved in assisting with the illegal entry of trafficking victims into the country.
 There is no evidence of government involvement in or tolerance of trafficking.
 In 2014 the first person was convicted of trafficking in the Bahamas.